Clarice Blackburn

-Clarice Blackburn (February 26, 1921 – August 5, 1995) was an American actress best-known for playing three characters on the cult series Dark Shadows.
+Clarice Blackburn (February 26, 1921 – August 5, 1995) was an American actress and writer best-known for playing three characters on the cult series Dark Shadows.

 Early years

-Blackburn was born in San Francisco, California, but because her father was a salesman, Blackburn and her family moved around a great deal and made their home in Wisconsin, Arizona, Louisiana, and Texas after California.
+Clarice Blackburn was born in San Francisco, California, but because her father was a salesman, Blackburn and her family moved around a great deal and made their home in Wisconsin, Arizona, Louisiana, and Texas after California.

-She earned a Bachelor's Degree in speech and drama at the Texas State College for Women.
+Blackburn earned a Bachelor's Degree in speech and drama at the Texas State College for Women.
 She studied acting at HB Studio.

 Career

 Blackburn's professional debut came in a production of The Circle of Chalk (1947) on Martha's Vineyard.
 She appeared in an Equity Library Theater production of The Great Big Doorstep in 1950 before she understudied Eva Gabor in The Happy Time on Broadway.

-In 1953-54, she portrayed, to critical acclaim, "Addie" in American Gothic at the Circle in the Square.
+In 1953–1954, Blackburn portrayed, to critical acclaim, Addie in American Gothic at the Circle in the Square.

 Blackburn appeared on Broadway in Desk Set (1955).
 Her other stage credits included a lead role in a 1953 revival of The Glass Harp.
 She performed off-Broadway at Phoenix Theatre in The Infernal Machine (1958); and on Broadway in Juno (1959), The Miracle Worker (1961), off-Broadway in The Queen and the Rebels (1965), and on television in Good Day!
 (1965).

-During the 1965–66 season, Clarice won an Obie Award for Distinguished Performance as Sara Calendar in Good Day / The Exhaustion of Our Son's Love.
+During the 1965–66 season, Blackburn won an Obie Award for Distinguished Performance as Sara Calendar in Good Day / The Exhaustion of Our Son's Love.

 Blackburn had extensive experience acting in soap operas.
 She appeared in the CBS soap opera Love of Life in the early 1960s.
-She played Theodora Rostand on NBC's soap opera The Doctors (1965-66), then moved on to ABC's Dark Shadows in the fall of 1966 and over the course of the next four years would play three different characters: Mrs. Sarah Johnson, Abigail Collins, and Minerva Trask.
+She played Theodora Rostand on NBC's soap opera The Doctors (1965–66), then moved on to ABC's Dark Shadows in the fall of 1966 and over the course of the next four years would play three different characters: Mrs. Sarah Johnson, Abigail Collins, and Minerva Trask.

-When her appearances on the show began to lessen, she gladly accepted the opportunity to create the role of Mary Lou Northcote on the CBS soap opera The Secret Storm during the first half of 1970.
+When Blackburn's appearances on Dark Shadows began to lessen, she gladly accepted the opportunity to create the role of Mary Lou Northcote on the CBS soap opera The Secret Storm during the first half of 1970.
 Blackburn made a few additional appearances on Dark Shadows, making her final appearance in September 1970.
-Even before she made her final appearance on Dark Shadows, she signed a long term contract to play Amy Snowden on CBS's Where the Heart Is, a role she played until the series left the air in 1973.
+Even before she made her final appearance on Dark Shadows, she signed a long-term contract to play Amy Snowden on CBS's Where the Heart Is, a role she played until the series left the air in 1973.